Nico Hoerner Player Props: Cubs vs. Mariners

-The Chicago Cubs and Nico Hoerner, who went 3-for-5 with an RBI last time in action, battle Chris Flexen and the Seattle Mariners at Wrigley Field, Tuesday at 7:40 PM ET.
+The Chicago Cubs and Nico Hoerner, who went 2-for-4 with a double and two RBI last time out, take on Logan Gilbert and the Seattle Mariners at Wrigley Field, Wednesday at 2:20 PM ET.

-In his last game, he strung together three hits (going 3-for-5 with an RBI) against the Mariners.
+He strung together two hits (going 2-for-4 with a double and two RBI) in his last game against the Mariners.

 Nico Hoerner Game Info & Props vs. the Mariners